Next-Generation GPU Rendering in the Browser

 Profile and Compare

 Compare frame times on WebGL and WebGPU for your specific scene.
-If WebGPU is not faster for your workload, there is no urgency to migrate.
+If WebGPU isn't faster for your workload, there's no urgency to migrate.

-A direct comparison of the two rendering APIs as they relate to Three.js application development.
+A direct comparison of the two rendering APIs as they relate to Three.js WebGPU development.
+The differences below are the ones that change how you architect an application, not a full spec table.

 | Aspect | WebGL | WebGPU |